 Quantitative research has an important role in your innovation process, but due to cost and complexity it must be used at the right time and for the right things.

-In this informative 60-minute webinar, we will show you the best application of various quantitative techniques in deciding which customer needs to address, deciding on the optimal benefits and features, pricing, and alternatives to measuring the often unreliable “purchase intent.”
+In this informative 60-minute webinar, we show you the best application of various quantitative techniques in deciding which customer needs to address, deciding on the optimal benefits and features, pricing, and alternatives to measuring the often unreliable “purchase intent.”

 The typical cross-functional team is organized around job responsibilities and expertise.
-In this provocative whitepaper, we challenge the status quo and suggest how innovation teams can be optimized by organizing responsibilities around natural gifts and abilities.
-Each person is unique in how they process information and solve problems.
-Team leaders that understand and harness this concept can deliver higher-quality results and greater team cohesion.
-Download it now >>
+This provocative whitepaper challenges the status quo and suggests how innovation teams can be optimized by organizing responsibilities around natural gifts and abilities.